Trocheck’s shootout goal gives Panthers 3-2 win over Preds

 Denis Malgin and Brett Connolly scored in regulation for Florida, which has won two of three.
-The Panthers have gone to overtime in four of their eight games this season and lost the previous three, two in a shootout and one in overtime.
+The Panthers have gone to overtime in four of their eight games this season.

-”We’ve lost three in a row in those type of situations.
-It’s nice to get one,” Florida coach Joel Quenneville said.

 Florida’s Sam Montembeault made 25 saves and denied all three Nashville shooters in the shootout.